NAB-khaoula/Cub3D/README.md

 * MiniLibX library

 ## Setup
-* To run this project for macOS:
+* To run this project on macOS:

 ```
 $ cd ../Cub3D